LinkedIn is one of — if not the — most effective social networks for selling.

 Terms like "enthusiastic," "high energy," and "passionate" come up again and again.
 A rep selling to Tyre should strive to match his ebullience and optimism.

-You should also review the highlights and activity sections of your prospect’s profile.
+You should also review the highlights, featured, activity, and interests sections of your prospect’s profile.

-This sections gives you a feel for their personal and professional interests.
+Next is the “Activity” section.
+This section gives you a feel for their personal and professional interests.
 Did they comment on a thought leadership piece about nutrition in the workplace?
 That could be a great jumping off point for your first conversation.
 Did they like an excerpt from a book about leadership?
 Ask them for reading recommendations in your email.

 Finally, check out the Interests section.
 The companies, groups, influencers, and schools they follow or belong to will show up here.
 Get a quick overview of their role models, professional communities, and more.